samcrow/canadensis/README.md

 Other parts are incomplete:

-* Transfer timeouts and general time management are not yet implemented.
 * There are some tests, but there are probably several bugs in areas that have not been tested.
 * The design is not the best.
 * The amount of dynamic memory allocation can be reduced.